mikenakis/Bathyscaphe/README.md

             └─■ class 'java.lang.AbstractStringBuilder' is mutable because field 'count' is mutable.
 (MutableFieldMutableTypeAssessment)
               └─■ field 'count' is mutable because it is not final, and it has not been annotated with @Invariable.
 (VariableMutableFieldAssessment)

+## <a name="installation">&ZeroWidthSpace;</a>Installation

+- In the near future, Bathyscaphe artifacts will be released to maven central, so you will not have to specify an artifact repository; however, for the time being, Bathyscaphe artifacts are not being released to maven central, and the following is happening:
+  - Although the artifacts are being built on GitHub, and GitHub does store the artifacts, GitHub makes it difficult to use it as a maven artifact repository, or in any case I do not know how to do that.
+  - There appears to be a solution involving some jitpack.io, but I could not get it to work.
+  - So, while I am figuring all this out, you can simply clone Bathyscaphe into your project, so that it builds along with your project, so your project has access to the artifacts.

 ## <a name="copyright">&ZeroWidthSpace;</a>Copyright

 All modules of Bathyscaphe are Copyright © 2022, Michael Belivanakis, a.k.a.
 MikeNakis, michael.gr